jpftolentino/tweetr/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
-It is a Single Page Aplication that uses jQuery and Ajax calls to render the page.
-It uses mongoDb as it's main datasource and it has RESTful routes implemented using the Express API.
+A  Single Page Application that uses jQuery and Ajax calls to render the page.
+It uses MongoDB as it's main data source and it has RESTful routes implemented using the Express API.

 ## Final Product